4rge/Shell-Script-Templates/Sh-Menu-Using-YAML/README.md

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
 - `options.yaml`: The configuration file containing the command names and associated commands.
+(Note: Templates available in the YAML-Templates folder.)

 ## Getting Started